top of page

 You can't choose your family...

 They take little swipes at you and are "just joking".
-Insist you do things their way as YOUR WAY isn't good enough.
+Insist you do things their way, as YOUR WAY isn't good enough.
 Are openly critical and never fail to remember in detail some error you made 14 yrs ago....

-You've seen them around.
-Your friends might have one.
-They seem to know when to just be there, the right way to assist without taking over, and are always positive and encouraging.
+Family members can be fantastic.
+Wise and patient.
+Full of acceptance of flaws and imperfections.
+You've seen them out there in the world - your friends might have one.
+They seem to know when to just be there, the right way to assist without taking over, and are always positive, loving and encouraging.

-How do you manage the relationship so you can a) be in each other's lives, and b) make the most of what you DO have...
+How do you manage the relationship so you can, a) be in each other's lives, and b) make the most of what you DO have...

 1. Acknowledge the reasons they are the way they are.